Jayanth6626/HCRB-for-gHB-states/README.md

 This code was used to compute the HCRB, supporting the results of the arXiv paper: [Measurement compatibility in multiparameter quantum interferometry](https://doi.org/10.48550/arXiv.2504.18324).

-Acknowledgement: I thank Stack Overflow user [Jérôme Richard](https://stackoverflow.com/users/12939557/j%C3%A9r%C3%B4me-richard) and Mathematica Stack exchange user [Henrik Schumacher](https://mathematica.stackexchange.com/users/38178/henrik-schumacher) for their useful inputs in optimizing the HCRB code for higher dimensions.
+Acknowledgement: I thank Stack Overflow user [Jérôme Richard](https://stackoverflow.com/users/12939557/j%C3%A9r%C3%B4me-richard) and Mathematica Stack exchange user [Henrik Schumacher](https://mathematica.stackexchange.com/users/38178/henrik-schumacher) for their valuable inputs in optimizing the HCRB code for higher dimensions.